bitlap/validation-scala/docs/ext.md

 ## Limitation

-1. Support only object types
-2. The constraints on the parameters are not supported at the moment, for examples:
+The constraints on the parameters are not supported at the moment, for examples:
 ```scala
 import bitlap.validation.extension.Validated
 import bitlap.validation.extension.ValidBinding